By Amy Black

 I have a confession to make.
 When I first sat down to write this list, I came up with 18 things.
 EIGHTEEN!
 And that’s the problem.
-The well-meaning friend or loved one who’s encouraging you to mountain bike is so dang stoked about you riding bikes, they FIREHOSE you with information.
-Tips, tricks, specs, gear, so much unsolicited advice that you can’t even begin to digest it all.
+The well-meaning friend or loved one who’s encouraging you to mountain bike is so stoked about you riding bikes, they FIREHOSE you with information.
+With so many tips, tricks, specs, gear, and unsolicited advice, you can’t even begin to digest it all.

-I’m here to give you a distilled sip from the firehose in the hopes that you don’t have to learn these the hard way.
+I’m here to give you a distilled sip from the firehose in the hopes that you don’t have to learn these 5 things the hard way!

 1. Saddle Fit